Narrow down data#

 Extract and scope the results#

-# Extract and scope the results using the result.displacement operator
+# Extract and scope using the result.displacement operator

 DPF displacement(s)Fields Container